-- If bullying is suspected or reported, the incident will be dealt with immediately by the member of staff who has been approached - An investigation of any allegation will take place (see Appendix 1 Behaviour Management) Policy) and a clear and precise account of the incident will be recorded and given to the Headteacher / Deputy Head teacher - Teachers and parents/carers will be kept informed - When responding to cyberbullying concerns the school will take all available steps to identify the bully, including looking at the school systems, identifying and interviewing possible witnesses, and contacting the service provider and the police, if necessary.
-The police will need to be involved to enable the service provider to look into the data of another user. - If content posted online is offensive or inappropriate, and the person or people responsible are known, then the school will ensure that they understand why the material is unacceptable or offensive and will request that they remove it. - Where the bullying takes place outside of the school site then the school will ensure that the concern is investigated and that appropriate action is taken in accordance with the schools behaviour and discipline policy. - Sanctions will be used as appropriate and in consultation with all parties concerned - If necessary and appropriate, the police or other local services will be consulted
+- If bullying is suspected or reported, the incident will be dealt with immediately by the member of staff who has been approached - A clear and precise account of the incident will be recorded and given to the head teacher / Deputy Head teacher - The head teacher/ Deputy Head teacher lead will interview all concerned and will record the incident - · Teachers will be kept informed - When responding to cyberbullying concerns the school will take all available steps to identify the bully, including looking at the school systems, identifying and interviewing possible witnesses, and contacting the service provider and the police, if necessary.
+The police will need to be involved to enable the service provider to look into the data of another user. - If content posted online is offensive or inappropriate, and the person or people responsible are known, then the school will ensure that they understand why the material is unacceptable or offensive and will request that they remove it. - Where the bullying takes place outside of the school site then the school will ensure that the concern is investigated and that appropriate action is taken in accordance with the schools behaviour and discipline policy. - Parents/carers will be kept informed - Sanctions will be used as appropriate and in consultation with all parties concerned - If necessary and appropriate, the police or other local services will be consulted